Can you eat before facet joint injections?

 Our staff will tell you when to stop taking this medication.
-Tell your pain management doctor that you are taking an anticoagulant and contact your primary care doctor or the doctor who prescribed it for you before you stop taking this medication.
+Make sure to inform your pain management doctor that you are taking an anticoagulant and contact your primary care doctor or the doctor who prescribed it for you before you stop taking this medication.
 If the injections are in the neck, you can take the medications as usual with a sip of water, but do not eat or drink for six hours before the procedure.
 You can eat, drink and take your medicines as usual on the day of the procedure (both before and after) if the injections are in your lower back.

 Follow these instructions unless your doctor tells you otherwise.
 A medial branch block is similar, but the medication is placed outside the joint space, near the nerve that supplies the joint, called the medial branch (a steroid can be used or not).
 A lumbar facet joint block is an injection of local anesthetic (numbing medication) into one or more of the small joints located along each vertebra, on both sides of the spine, in the lower back.
 Facet blocks and medial branch blocks are generally used in patients who have pain mainly in the back due to arthritic changes in facet joints or for mechanical low back pain.